-Not to be confused with Children’s ITV’s Button Moon (note: this has never happened), this was a rare non-sci-fi outing for the comic.
+Not to be confused with Children’s ITV’s Button Moon (note: nobody has ever done this), this was a rare non-sci-fi outing for the comic.
 The premise – hired killers are paid by rich clients or “Voices” to hunt each other and fight to the death for sport – is so cinematic that it’s surprising it hasn’t been filmed already.
 In fact, Dreamworks bought the rights some years ago.
 But, as yet, there is no film.

 The Ballad of Halo Jones

 Before he became the beardy comics legend behind The Watchman and The League of Extraordinary Gentlemen, Alan Moore wrote a lot for 2000AD, notably this unusual female-centric strip which saw its heroine progress from life in the claustrophobic 40th century metropolis The Hoop, to a job on a luxury space cruise liner to ultimately fighting a future war on the time-distorting planet Moab.

 Nemesis the Warlock

 Nemesis is the alien leader of Credo, a resistance movement fighting the neo-fascist forces of the malevolent, futuristic masked megalomaniac Torquemada.
 With catchphrases like “Be pure, be vigilant, behave!” the villainous Torq is the real star of the strip.
 It’s a nice twist having humanity as the villain, although in general, Pat Mills’ story is a probably bit too weird to make into a film.